Brady Cook: New York Jets

 Cook signed with the New York Jets as an undrafted free agent on May 9, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On December 6, Cook was signed to the active roster after Justin Fields was made inactive for the team's Week 14 matchup against the Miami Dolphins.
+Cook later threw his first touchdown pass to Adonai Mitchell against the Jacksonville Jaguars on December 14, but threw three interceptions in the eventual 48–20 loss.